Sonal0409/Container-Orchestration-using-Kubernetes/Day4-Notes/RBAC/README.md

 cat .kube/config

-# Paste the copied config file into the client machine.
+# Paste the copied config file into the client machine in root directory iteself.

 vi myconf